SymfonyCasts/symfony-ux/sfcasts/turbo/native-prefetch.md

 that's exactly what the `data-prefetch-with-link` attribute attempts to do: it waits until you hover, and *then* adds the `prefetch` link.
-There are other tiny libraries that do something similar - like "instant.page" and "quicklink" - which makes sense, since adding a prefetch `link` tag has *nothing* to do with Turbo.
+There are other tiny libraries that do something similar - like "instant.page" and "quicklink" - which makes sense... since adding a prefetch `link` tag has *nothing* to do with Turbo.

 But... the devil is in the details.
-Suppose that we use `prefetch` script - or one of those other libraries - to dynamically inject a `<link rel="prefetch">` into our `head` element whenever we hover over a link.
+Suppose that we use this `prefetch` script - or one of those other libraries - to dynamically inject a `<link rel="prefetch">` into our `head` element whenever we hover over a link.
 That will work great.
 But when we navigate to a new page with Turbo, that `<link>` tag will *not* be included